pnnl/BEM-for-PRM/content/get_start/os_engine/call_use_api.md

 What the script above did was:

-1. Load an OSM model - it could be any model created as a proposed model for creating baseline system.
+1. Load an OSM model - it could be any model created as a proposed model for creating a baseline system.
 2. Make adjustments to the model:
-   - Change the window to wall ratio to 60% (adding a span glazings on every wall)
+   - Change the window-to-wall ratio to 60% (adding a span glazings on every wall)
    - Add overhangs to the south facade of the model.
 3. General the baseline model by calling the API method.

-In the end of the script, the `standard` object calls a function `model_create_prm_stable_baseline_building` is the API function that generates the baseline model.
+At the end of the script, the `standard` object calls a function `model_create_prm_stable_baseline_building` is the API function that generates the baseline model.

 ```ruby
 standard.model_create_prm_stable_baseline_building(model, climate_zone, hvac_bldg_type, wwr_bldg_type, swh_bldg_type, baseline_dir, run_all_orients=false, unmet_load_hours_check=true, debug=false)